stonepros/stone/doc/rados/configuration/stone-conf.rst

 Config sources
 ==============

-Each Ceph daemon, process, and library will pull its configuration from several sources, listed below.
+Each Stone daemon, process, and library will pull its configuration from several sources, listed below.
 Sources later in the list will override those earlier in the list when both are present.